logiqai/docs/logiq-server/logiq-paas-community-edition.md

 ### Updating the storage class

-If you plan on using a specific storage class for your volumes, you can configure your LOGIQ deployment to use that storage class.
-LOGIQ uses the standard storage class by default.
+If you plan on using a specific storage class for your volumes, you can configure your Apica Ascent deployment to use that storage class.
+Apica Ascent uses the standard storage class by default.

 The following table details the Kubernetes `StorageClass` names and their default provisioner for each cloud provider.